WebOrigami/docs/src/content/framework/intro3.md

 In the example above, `map` transforms the graph values but leaves the keys (the arrow labels) unchanged.

 In the `greetings` graph shown above, the keys (labels) for the arrows are the array indices: 0, 1, 2.
-But in our About Us site, we want the `team` route to incorporate a person's name.
+But in our About Us site, we want the route for a person's page to incorporate their name.

 To accomplish that, we can use another type of map called [mapKeys](/cli/builtins.html#mapKeys), which changes a graph's keys.
 In the `src` folder, create an empty file with the following formula name: